Language policy in Taiwan during martial law: National Language Policy

 The KMT's goal of the monolingual policy was for de-Japanization and national unity.
 For the KMT, any previous local elites were excluded from power because of the KMT's distrust of "Japanized" elites.
 Especially after fifty years of Japanese colonization and the experience of war, the native Taiwanese, especially the younger generation, had gained more Japanese cultural characteristics.
 However, the KMT and mainlanders had experienced war against the Japanese, making them hostile to any Japanese influences.
 Under the policy, Japanese, local, and indigenous languages were deemed illegal in the public sector.
 Mandarin was instead promoted as the new, national language.
 Mandarin promotion groups were created to teach the indigenous people as they were considered "primitive."
 Language workshops, educational reforms, and the standardization of traditional Chinese characters were created to support the monolingual policy.
 In schools, students were fined, hit, or forced to wear a placard if caught speaking a "local dialect".
 When television was introduced, any airing using native language was strictly prohibited or framed as a language to ridicule.

 Any other languages other than Mandarin were demoted as "dialects" and socially labeled as unpatriotic to the greater public.
 Although the different dialects may not be as visible as the Minnan, Hakkas, and the Mainlanders were ethnically Han Chinese, the language, self-identity, and interpretations of history has created invisible ethnic cleavages.
 Mainlanders were initially discriminated against by the native Taiwanese in fear of the political elites taking over business ownership and were reluctant to hire Mainlanders.
 Such discrimination was primarily perpetuated by requiring job applicants to speak proficient Minnan.
 The linguistic separation became more divided when Mainlanders were less willing to learn the local languages due to residential segregation and a lack of practical opportunities to use the language.
-By speaking Mandarin, the KMT government was attempting to unite the cleavages under a mutual language.
+By speaking Mandarin, the KMT government was attempting to unite Taiwan lingusitically with the rest of China.
 The policy was a plan to encourage and promote mutual understandings between the Mainlanders and the local Taiwanese population.
-Moreover, the KMT had a greater ambition to display patriotism through standardizing Mandarin as a means to prove that the newly established Republic of China is more superior and united than the People's Republic of China.
+Moreover, the KMT had a greater ambition to display patriotism through standardizing Mandarin as a means to prove that the Republic of China is more superior and united than the newly established People's Republic of China.